-At the core of the Quality Oncology Practice Initiative (QOPI®) Program is robust library of quality measures developed by oncologists and quality experts, based on both ASCO’s and other nationally recognized practice guidelines.
-The more than 170 measures in the QOPI program strives to reflect the team-based care provided to patients with cancer in the outpatient oncology setting.
+At the core of the Quality Oncology Practice Initiative (QOPI®) Program is robust library of ASCO quality measures developed by oncologists and quality experts, based on both ASCO’s and other nationally recognized practice guidelines.
+The more than 140 measures in the QOPI program strive to reflect the team-based care provided to patients with cancer in the outpatient oncology setting.

 Measure Modules and Tracks

 QOPI measures are categorized by modules (a grouping of like measures) and tracks (formerly pathways - a grouping of cross-cutting measures) to provide a comprehensive view of the cancer patient experience and to help practices meet their reporting needs.
 Practices participating in a standard QOPI round are required to complete the Core module plus one additional disease or domain of their choice.
 Practices participating in QOPI for QOPI Certification are required to select the QOPI Certification Track.

 |Symptom/Toxicity Management||Colorectal Cancer||Patient-Centered|